-So, let us save you a few hours of eyestrain, and narrow the field to those rods that get you the best bang for your buck, shall we?
+So, let us narrow the field to the rods that get you the best bang for your buck, shall we?

 Best Baitcasting Rod: Quick Guide

-Sure, you can spend hundreds, if not thousands, of dollars on a custom-built, hand-crafted baitcasting rod made with the latest space-age polymers and loaded with bells and whistles.
+Sure, you can spend hundreds, if not thousands, of dollars on a custom-built, hand-crafted baitcasting rod loaded with bells and whistles.

 If your goal is bragging rights, this might be the way to go.

-However, if your goal is to catch big fish, and lots of them, there’s no reason to mortgage the house to gear yourself up.
+However, if your goal is to catch big fish, there’s no reason to mortgage the house to gear yourself up.

-There are any number of perfectly respectable baitcasting rods in the “less than $100.00” market that will keep you hauling in fish from dusk ‘till dawn.
+There are many respectable baitcasting rods in the “less than $100.00” market that will keep you hauling in fish from dusk ‘till dawn.

 Let’s take a look at some of the best options on the market today…